ubbe-xyz/cypress-typescript-coverage-example/README.md

 #### Babel

-If you're compiling TS thought Babel, the easiest way is to use `babel-plugin-istanbul` which will instrument the compiled code through Babel for us. ( _this is the approach taken on this example repo_ ):
+If you're compiling TS though Babel, the easiest way is to use `babel-plugin-istanbul` which will instrument the transpiled code for us. ( _this is the approach taken on this example repo_ ):

 ```
 yarn add -D  babel-plugin-istanbul